UnHype: CLIP-Guided Hypernetworks for Dynamic LoRA Unlearning: Our Approach

 Additionally, $c$ is used as input to the hypernetwork $H_\phi$, which predicts the LoRA parameters.
 The model is trained in such a way that if the input $c$ corresponds to a forbidden concept, the hypernetwork predicts LoRA parameters that suppress the generation of images containing that concept, effectively unlearning it and producing an alternative image instead.
 For other unrelated concepts, the hypernetwork predicts LoRA parameters close to zero, indicating that they have a negligible effect on the generation process, allowing the model to behave similarly to how it did before unlearning.

-Baseline per-concept fine-tuning approaches are computationally prohibitive and suffer from the same scalability bottlenecks that limited early model personalization techniques \citep{ruiz2023dreambooth, gal2022image}.
-We address this fundamental problem by reframing unlearning from a static fine-tuning task into a dynamic, amortized generation process.
+While the per-step cost of LoRA fine-tuning is individually modest, per-concept approaches become a practical bottleneck in the multi-concept regime: erasing 100 celebrities requires 100 independent training runs with separate hyperparameter tuning and checkpointing~\citep{ruiz2023dreambooth, gal2022image}.
+For single- or few-concept erasure, the training cost of \our{} is comparable to standard LoRA fine-tuning; the efficiency advantage manifests specifically through amortization over many concepts.
+We address this by reframing unlearning from a static fine-tuning task into a dynamic, amortized generation process.
 Instead of training a separate LoRA adapter for each concept, we generate it on-the-fly using a single, unified model.
-In our framework, the hypernetwork $H_\phi$ produces the LoRA weights for the diffusion model, a strategy that has been shown to be highly parameter-efficient for multi-task adaptation \cite{mahabadi2021parameterefficient}.
-Furthermore, by conditioning on text embeddings, the hypernetwork can generalize beyond the observed training data, effectively capturing synonyms and semantically related concepts that were not explicitly encountered during training.
+In our framework, the hypernetwork $H_\phi$ produces the LoRA weights for the diffusion model, a strategy that has been shown to be highly parameter-efficient for multi-task adaptation~\cite{mahabadi2021parameterefficient}.
+By conditioning on text embeddings, the hypernetwork generalizes beyond the observed training data, capturing synonyms and semantically related concepts that were not explicitly encountered during training.